INF800/REACT-BASIC-HOOKS/readme.md

 ### State principle

+> - *Never mutate struscts that are passed into `useState`.
+Create copy, then mutate, and send to update func* (see code to do it nice way)
 > - *Minimize the information to store in state!
 Make it dependant on other variables like props.*